duanemcguire/duaneblog/content/blog/kapa.md

 category: [random-thoughts]
 title: "Radio Station KAPA"
 date: "2020-12-15"
-img: /images/excerpt/2020-07-01-10.57.21.jpg
+img: /images/excerpt/kapa-jack-bob.png
 ---
 It's been a long while since I've woken to the sound of Sheb Wooley singing "It was a one-eyed, one-horned, flying purple people eater...".
 A few days ago, I realized I missed it.

 For all of the 1960s, I awoke to the sounds of KAPA, 1340 on your radio dial.
 At 7 am, Mom turned it on and all the speakers of our whole-house intercom system played it.
 It was time to get up and get going.

 With the passage of time, it's easy to see that KAPA was more than a radio station.
 It was a core fixture in that community called Raymond, Washington, or more broadly Willapa Harbor.
-It's one-kilowatt transmitter and the people behind it brought six or seven thousand people more tightly together.
+Its one-kilowatt transmitter and the people behind it brought six or seven thousand people more tightly together.
 And yes, thinking about it, I miss the tightness of the community it bound together.

 A few days ago, a friend mentioned that her kids were out of school.
 Nearly all nearby junior and senior high schools were closed for two weeks due to an abundance of coronavirus cases.
 As a senior citizen with no kids or grandchildren in school, I had no clue!
 I was taken aback at my ignorance of this significant event in "my community".
 And KAPA came to mind.
 I should have known!
 I should have heard about it on the radio!
 But I have no local radio station.
 I listen to KUER, the local NPR affiliate in Salt Lake City and  KCSM a 24-hour jazz station in San Mateo, California.
 I live in a global village with a streaming smart speaker, but it's questionable whether I have a community!